John R. Gregg: Business and legal career

 From 1978 to 1985 Gregg worked as a land agent for Peabody Coal Company and as a governmental affairs representative for Amax Coal Company.
 After passing the state bar in 1984, he opened a private practice, Gregg & Brock, in Vincennes, which he led until 2002, when he joined the Indianapolis law firm Sommer Barnard PC.
 In 2005 Gregg became partner at the Vincennes office of the law firm Bingham McHale, now Bingham Greenebaum Doll LLP.
 He is a member of the Indiana State Bar Association and the Knox County Bar Association, of which he served as president in 1992.

-After his legislative career ended, Gregg served as interim university president of Vincennes University from August 2003 to July 2004, succeeding President Bryan K. Blanchard.
+After his legislative career ended, Gregg served as Interim President of Vincennes University from August 2003 to July 2004, succeeding President Bryan K. Blanchard.
 Gregg was succeeded by Richard E. Helton.

+Gregg is a partner at Ice Miller and an adjunct at the IU Indianapolis McKinney School of Law and IU's O’Neil School of Public Affairs at the main campus in Bloomington.

 Political career

 Gregg was a Democratic precinct committeeman from 1974 to 1986.
-He was a delegate to the Democratic National Convention in 1992, 1996, 2000 and 2008.
+He was a delegate to the Democratic National Convention in 1992, 1996, 2000, 2008, 2012, and 2016.
 During the 2008 primary, Gregg was an honorary chair of the Hillary Clinton for President Indiana Campaign, and he accompanied former President Bill Clinton to events across Indiana.